Bank Customer Onboarding: Doc Verification and KYC

 - Board resolution authorising account opening

 For complex structures such as trusts, partnerships, or multi-jurisdictional entities, additional documentation is required: trust deeds, partnership agreements, group structure charts, and evidence of source of wealth.
-These cases always trigger enhanced due diligence.
+These cases always trigger enhanced customer due diligence.

-Electronic identity verification under UK AML
+Electronic identity verification under Australian AML

-FCA enforcement and common onboarding failures
+AUSTRAC enforcement and common onboarding failures

-The FCA's enforcement record highlights recurring deficiencies in bank onboarding processes.
+AUSTRAC's enforcement record highlights recurring deficiencies in bank onboarding processes.
 Understanding these patterns helps institutions design more robust workflows.

 For a detailed overview of KYC compliance requirements, see our complete KYC guide for businesses.
-The AMLD6 compliance guide covers the upcoming EU directive changes that will affect UK-adjacent operations.

 Automating bank document verification